How to Pick the Right Size Light Fixture For Your HomeOctober 18, 2021

 The hanging length of your fixture will depend on the room or placement of the light as well as the space that it’s being used in.
 In open foyers, living rooms, or bedrooms where you’ll be walking underneath the fixture, ensure that there’s at least 7 feet of clearance from the ground to the bottom of the fixture.
 For lower ceiling heights, consider light fixtures with a low-profile flush mount so you can get more clearance.

 If you need more help and guidance about light fixtures or anything else to do with improving your home’s interior design, we’d love to help.
-Get in touch with Hope Designs today to book your free consultation!
+Get in touch with Hope Designs today to book your consultation!